 Boris Zilberman serves as deputy director of congressional relations at FDD where he lends his background and expertise on a range of legislative issues encompassing defense and foreign affairs to FDD’s relationship with Washington’s leading policy makers.
 With a focus on the Middle East and Russia, Boris is an authoritative voice helping to frame complex issues affecting America and her allies.

-Boris leads FDD’s Russia work as part of FDD’s Center on Sanctions and Illicit Finance, which focuses on the evolving financial and strategic developments in the U.S.-Russia relationship.
+Boris leads FDD’s Russia work as part of FDD’s Center on Economic and Financial Power, which focuses on the evolving financial and strategic developments in the U.S.-Russia relationship.